DusDus3428/CPP_CurrCalc/documentation/README.md

 	</tr>
 	<tr>
 		<td>Post Condition(s)</td>
 		<td>The specified amount has been converted from the selected initial currency to the selected target currency.
-CurrCalc program has been terminated.</td>
+CurrCalc has terminated.</td>
 	</tr>
 	<tr>
 		<td>Alternative Flow(s)</td>
 		<td>
-			In 2.i: The API responds with a status code 408, 425, 429, or 500
+			In 2.i: The API responds with a status codes 408, 425, 429, or 500
 			<ol type="1">
 				<li>CurrCalc retries the request three more times in intervals of three seconds
 					<ol type="i">
-						<li>In case of a successful request (status code 200) CurrCalc continues - back to 2.i in basic flow</li>
+						<li>In case of a successful request (status code 200), CurrCalc continues - back to 2.i in the basic flow</li>
 						<li>In case all the attempts fail, CurrCalc informs the user of the situation and offers possible solutions
 							<ol type="a">
 								<li>CurrCalc terminates</li>